jimhlad/laravel-auth-starter/README.md

 ## Future

-I am hoping to add more features soon, such as built in Javascript validation of all forms using Laravel Request objects.
+I am hoping to add more features soon, such as built-in Javascript validation of all forms using Laravel FormRequest objects.

+Here is a current list of my ideas so that I don't forget:

+1. Re-factor the default Auth validation logic using Laravel FormRequest objects
+2. Incorporate existing plugin to automatically build JS/AJAX validation rules from FormRequest objects
+3. Enforce strong passwords when users are registering or resetting their password
+4. Add profile page allowing the user to update their basic information and choose an avatar
+5. Create a generic FileService which can be used to upload images (e.g. the avatar) to Amazon's S3 service
+6. Support for SMS notifications
+7. Support for two-factor authentication via text/email
+8. Add support for basic user roles using custom Middelware

 Feel free to send me a message if there is something in particular that you think should be added!